How To Get Started

-MYC® provides its Teachers with quality professional development, not only from the initial training seminars for each level of the program, but also extends afterwards through Regional Coordinators, biannual teacher meetings, personal teacher visits, personal micro-sites on the main myc.com website, personal ads/marketing tools, recognition of teaching years and, in International conference years, recognition of number of students taught – just to name a few.
+MYC® provides its Teachers with quality professional development, not only from the initial training seminars for each level of the program, but also extends afterwards through the International Director, biannual teacher meetings, personal teacher visits, personal micro-sites on the main myc.com website, personal ads/marketing tools, recognition of teaching years and, in International conference years, recognition of number of students taught – just to name a few.
 In MYC it has always been important to show appreciation, gratitude and respect to our teachers.

 In MYC our teachers work together as a team, and you are not in competition with one another.
 Our continued success of our teachers is from the strong bonds and relationships they build with one another, knowing that they are all working towards the same goal.